top of page

 Merton Garden Streets will provide Street Coordinators with a Welcome Pack with promotional material and advice on what to plant and how.

-Merton Garden Streets may be able to provide each street with a small quantity of plants and compost, however, we do encourage residents to use their own resources and share seedlings and plants where possible.
+Merton Garden Streets may be able to provide each street with a small quantity of plants, however, we do encourage residents to use their own resources and share seedlings and plants where possible.

 Each street will need to source the bulk of plants, tools and other materials.